 All membership applications shall be reviewed and approved by the EIN Board, in accordance with the EIN founding statute.
 Member candidates shall provide the following documents to EIN:

 - Application form, which can be found here

 - Its founding statute or other relevant documentation demonstrating the applicant’s activities related to EIN goals

 - A brief supporting letter stating (1) the reasons why the organisation or individual wishes to join the EIN, (2) outlining the contribution they can make to EIN and (3) indicating activities they have already undertaken in the field of implementation of ECtHR judgments

 Membership applications and accompanying documents should be sent to firstname.lastname@example.org

 (2) Partner with EIN

-Organisations and individuals can participate in the EIN’s activities (e.g. EIN briefings to the Committee of Ministers or trainings for lawyers and NGOs working on implementation) and seek support for their implementation related work from the EIN without formal membership.
-Get in touch with the EIN about partnership and participation opportunities at email@example.com
+Organisations and individuals can participate in EIN’s activities (e.g., NGO briefings to the Committee of Ministers or training workshops for lawyers and NGOs working on implementation) and seek support for their implementation-related work from EIN without formal membership.
+Get in touch with EIN about partnership and participation opportunities at email@example.com